-Whether you're a journalist pulling soundbites from interviews, a content creator highlighting the best moments from a podcast, or a researcher extracting key insights from recorded sessions, the ability to quickly and accurately extract quotes from videos is invaluable.
-In 2026, AI-powered transcription tools have made this process faster, more accurate, and more accessible than ever before.
+Whether you're a journalist pulling soundbites from interviews, a creator highlighting the best moments from a podcast, or a researcher extracting key insights from recorded sessions, the ability to grab quotes from videos quickly and accurately is huge.
+In 2026, AI transcription has made this faster, more accurate, and more accessible than ever.

-This comprehensive guide will walk you through the best methods, tools, and workflows for extracting quotes from videos, saving you hours of manual work while ensuring accuracy and precision.
+This guide walks through the best methods, tools, and workflows for extracting quotes from videos.
+Hours of manual work down to minutes.

 Why Extract Quotes from Videos?